openstack/rally/doc/source/concepts.rst

 From the user's prospective, contexts in Rally are manageable via the **task configuration files**.
 In a typical configuration file, each benchmark scenario to be run is not only supplied by the information about its arguments and how many times it should be launched, but also with a special **"context"** section.
 In this section, the user may configure a number of contexts he needs his scenarios to be run within.

 In the example below, the **"users" context** specifies that the *"NovaServers.boot_server"* scenario should be run from **1 tenant** having **3 users** in it.
-Bearing in mind that the default quota for the number of instances is 10 instances pro tenant, it is also reasonable to extend it to, say, **20 instances** in the **"quotas" context**.
+Bearing in mind that the default quota for the number of instances is 10 instances per tenant, it is also reasonable to extend it to, say, **20 instances** in the **"quotas" context**.
 Otherwise the scenario would eventually fail, since it tries to boot a server 15 times from a single tenant.

 .. parsed-literal::